-At TI, stock options are used as an incentive to attract and retain top people.276 Starbucks, by contrast, isn't nearly as selective in awarding stock options.
+U.S.-based Starbucks, by contrast, isn't nearly as selective in awarding stock options.
 At Starbucks, all employees can earn "Bean Stock"-the Starbucks employee stock-option plan.
 Both full- and part-time employees get Starbucks shares based on their earnings and their time with the company.
 If the company does well and its stock goes up, employees make a profit.
 CEO Howard Schultz believes that Bean Stock pays off because employees are rewarded when the company does well, they have a stronger incentive to add value to the company (and so drive up its stock price).
-Starbucks has a video explaining their employee stock option program on this webpage.277
+Starbucks has a video explaining their employee stock option program on this webpage.
+[40]